JasonEtco/flintcms-site/_posts/docs/getting-started/2017-06-03-installation.md

 ## .env

-You will also need a separate `.env` file to store sensitive environment variables, like database connection details.
-Here is what it would look like:
+You will also need a separate `.env` file to store sensitive environment variables, like database connection details. *When your server starts, it will generate a .env file for you if you don't already have one.* Here is what it would look like:

 ```
 # Secret settings